honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter13/Waiting, Blocking and Reaping.md

 A parent process **reaps** (clean up the rest of the state) its zombie child by calling the `wait` system call.

-However, the parent process blocks (enter a BLOCKED state) if the parent calls `wait` BEFORE its child process exits, and the parent then reaps the child process by calling `waitpid` with a PID argument of the child.
+However, the parent process blocks (pause the execution and do nothing further) if the parent calls `wait` BEFORE its child process exits, and the parent then reaps the child process by calling `waitpid` with a PID argument of the child.

 ![[image-11.png|From left to right: The child process calls exit to clean up its execution state -> The parent receives a SIGCHILD signal -> The parent calls waitpid to reap its zombie child]]